 Other Software Repositories

 Some user communities may maintain copies of their domain software for others to use.
-For example, the Purdue Bioinformatics Core provides a wide set of bioinformatcs software for use by any user of ITaP clusters.
-ITaP recommends first checking the Bioinformatics repository before requesting or installing bioinformatics software.
+For example, the Purdue Bioinformatics Core provides a wide set of bioinformatcs software for use by any user of the clusters.
+Purdue IT recommends first checking the Bioinformatics repository before requesting or installing bioinformatics software.

 To access and inventory this software:

 Changes to available software, such as the introduction of new compilers and libraries or the retirement of older toolchains, will be scheduled in advance and coordinated with system maintenances.
 This is done to minimize impact and provide a predictable time for changes.
 Advance notice of changes will be given with regular maintenance announcements and through notices printed through “module load”s.
 Be sure to check maintenance announcements and job output for any upcoming changes.